The new home of The Exeter Novel Prize

 Brook Kitchen

-After the success our Winter Fandango we are planning an Easter Egg-stravaganza: another key date for your diaries – April 9th.
-We are hugely looking forward to another evening of irreverent fun and poetic merriment with Ed Tripp and Chris White.
-We all need a laugh, don’t we?
-This will be the best medicine for the current state of the world, laced with plenty of eastery nonsense and good-natured fun.
-See you there!
+We had a splendidly bonkers evening of irreverent fun and poetic merriment with Ed Tripp and Chris White and the lovely Peter Farrie.
+Excellent medicine for the current state of the world, laced with plenty of eastery nonsense and good-natured fun.

 Our regular events at Brook Kitchen in Budleigh Salterton start up again in May.
 Please email David - sidmouthdavid@outlook.com – to book slots.